 Address=192.168.1.1/24

-to be able to login through ssh
+IPv4Forward=yes root to be able to login through ssh, add

-, not ssh_config
+/etc/ssh/sshd_configPermitRootLogin yessshd_config, not ssh_config !

 Beware, this opens the door to cyberattacks; remove this line as soon as you